9 Refreshing Uses for Hydrogen Peroxide

 Hydrogen peroxide.
-It's that weird-smelling stuff that comes in the brown bottle that your dad used to dab on your skinned knees when you were a kid.
+It's that weird-smelling stuff in the brown bottle that your dad used to dab on your skinned knees when you were a kid.
 It was kind of cool to watch it bubble up, but OUCH did it sting.
-And you had to sit still because it was a 'disinfectant,' whatever that meant.
+And you had to sit still because it was a "disinfectant," whatever that meant.

 Well, guess what?
 Hydrogen peroxide is actually a majorly useful thing, and here's a rundown of some uses you might not have thought of for this super-handy natural compound.